-People to People utilizes a more-than-100 point assessment to determine your unique needs.
+People to People utilizes an assessment to determine your unique needs.
 Questions will cover topics such as demographic information and personal history, but your therapist will also ask questions about your mental and physical health needs and goals, such as:

 - How do you know it is a problem?